What To Do (And Not Do) When You Suffer A Sprain

 - Incorrect use of sports or gym equipment

-What are the symptoms or signs of a Sprain?
+What Are Common Symptoms or Signs of a Sprain?

-A sprain is followed by immense pain and discomfort.
-Extreme conditions also lead to the inability of our leg or arm movement.
-Apart from this, you can also experience the following symptoms:
+A sprain is often followed by intense pain and discomfort.
+Extreme conditions can also lead to the inability of one’s leg or arm to achieve movement.
+Apart from this, you can also experience the following symptoms during a sprain:

 - Joint swelling or inflammation

 - Decreased range of motion